 - Food and beverages

 - Life science

-- Water and wastewater
+- Power stations

 - Chemical industry

+- Other industrial applications

 2.2.2 Hazardous environment in accordance with cCSAus Class I Div.
 2

 ▶ Please pay attention to the control drawing and specified operating conditions in the appendix of this manual and follow the instructions.